gmarland/mercer/README.md

 <ul>
 	<li><b>lineWidth -</b> the width of the lines as they appear on the graph.</li>
 	<li><b>rowSpace -</b> the amount of space between each row on the graph</li>
-	<li><b>rowLabelFont -</b> the font for the row label.
-Changing this will require including a different .js file than the default 'helvetiker_regular.typeface.js'.</li>
 	<li><b>rowLabelSize -</b> the font size for the row labels.</li>
 	<li><b>rowLabelColor -</b> the default color for the row labels.</li>
 	<li><b>pointSpace -</b> the space between point marker on the X axis.</li>